kuvaldini/iroha-swarm/README.md

 # iroha-swarm
-Create configuration files for docker-compose to spawn a number of iroha nodes.
+Create configuration files for docker-compose to spawn a number of Iroha nodes.

 ## Common use cases
 Generate and run iroha network of 4 nodes inside docker containers using auto-generated keys.